 What role does the EU have in the coronavirus crisis?
 What tools are available to manage the situation?
-Mark Rhinard, Senior Research Fellow at UI, explores this topic in the UI Podcast as well as in an LSE blog article.
+This page gathers UI:s expertize on these issues

 What is the EU’s Role in Crisis Managing the Coronavirus?
 Mark Rhinard i the UI Podcast: